arcee-ai/mergekit/docs/create_a_merge_method.md

 ordinary `Annotated` constraints such as `Annotated[float, Field(gt=0)]` and constraints inside per-input `T`.

-Group kernels receive mappings for per-input values; batch kernels receive tensors annotated with `BatchParameter`.
-These annotations describe different runtime types and cannot be interchanged.
-Unannotated parameters and tensor coefficients without `BatchParameter` are rejected when defining the method.

 `merge_method` selects execution from the first argument annotation: `TensorBatch` for a numerical batch kernel, `TensorGroup` for a sequential group kernel.
 It can also be called directly: `method = merge_method(kernel, name="my_method")`.
-`method.supports_batching` reports whether the kernel is batched; accepting a logical batch alone does not imply vectorization.
+`method.supports_batching` reports whether the kernel is batched.

 ## Batch kernels